I just don’t get the ‘Game of Thrones’ and ‘House of the Dragon’ obsessions - KESQ

 Was it because I’m not the biggest fantasy fan?
 No, I loved “Lord of the Rings” and “Shadow and Bone.”

 Was it the violence?
-Perhaps, though anyone who knows me (or followed either my writing and/or my social media) knows that I am a huge mob movies fan.
+Perhaps, though anyone who knows me (or followed either my writing and/or my social media) knows that I am a huge fan of mob movies.
 I even wrote an essay inspired by the fact that I rewatch Martin Scorsese’s classic “Goodfellas” at least once a week even though, in fairness, I watch a sanitized version that I recorded off of television so it’s not as violent as the original.

 The closest explanation I’ve been able to come up with centers on the fact that “The Game of Thrones” characters aren’t the greatest people, and even the incredibly handsome visage of Jon Snow (played by Kit Harington) doesn’t change that fact.